Haunted Apartment Stairwell That Loses One Floor a Year

 At the third-floor landing, I heard breathing above me.

 Slow.
-Careful.
+Measured.

 The next landing read “6.”

-Always one level above.
+One level above.
 Never closer.
 Never farther.

 When I stopped, they stopped.